-- 135 has a subdued cross-profile suggestive of moraine degradation over time from the removal of finer grained material from the peak to the flanks (Putkonen et al., 2008; Sortor, 2022).
-The location and size of Glacier Lake is controlled by steep rocky walls to the north and south with colluvial fans along the base of the southern wall.
-Two bedrock knobs separate Glacier Lake from Triangle Lake to the west, with morainal deposits restricting water flow between the two (Graf, 1971).
-To the northwest of Triangle Lake, a rounded and smoothed bedrock exposure increases elevation as the - 140 valley changes orientation to north-south and gains another ~450 m of elevation.
-A small cirque below the peak of Spirit Mountain (3744 m asl) contains a lake, Frosty Lake, and two moraines along both the down- and upvalley shores.
-The downvalley moraine is low-relief, bouldery, and rests on the cirque lip.
-The upvalley moraine is 50 m tall, sharp-crested, within 25 m of modern ice, and morphologically similar to the moraine at Triangle Lake.
-No prominent moraines are present between Triangle Lake and those at Frosty Lake. - 145
+bedrock exposure increases elevation as the valley changes orientation to north-south and gains another ~ 450 m of elevation.
+A small cirque below the peak of Spirit Mountain (3744 m a.s.l.) contains a lake, Frosty Lake, and two moraines along both the down- and up-valley shores.
+The down-valley moraine is low-relief, bouldery, and rests on the cirque lip.
+The up-valley moraine is 50 m tall, sharp-crested, within 25 m of modern ice, and morphologically similar to the moraine at Triangle Lake.
+No prominent moraines are present between Triangle Lake and those at Frosty Lake.

-5 The cirque near Little Glacier Lake preserves two moraines with an additional moraine in the cirque near Triangle Lake (Fig. 2).
-The moraines around Little Glacier Lake have high-angle lateral slopes of large (>1 m) angular boulders mixed with coarse to fine sands and all grain sizes in between (Fig. 3).
-The toe of the moraine is lower-relief (15 m), dominated by boulders, and rests along the southern shore of Little Glacier Lake.
-The left-lateral moraine rests on a bedrock outcrop at 3022 m asl (Fig. 3B).
-Ribbed crests of boulder deposits are found inboard of the left lateral

-- 150 moraine and maintain a similar elevation throughout.
+The cirque near Little Glacier Lake preserves two moraines with an additional moraine in the cirque near Triangle Lake (Fig. 2).
+The moraines around Little Glacier Lake have high-angle lateral slopes of large (> 1 m) angular boulders mixed with coarse to fine sands and all grain sizes in between (Fig. 3).
+The toe of the moraine is lower relief (15 m), dominated by boulders, and rests along the southern shore of Little Glacier Lake.
+The left-lateral moraine rests on a bedrock outcrop at 3022 m a.s.l.
+(Fig. 3b).
+Ribbed crests of boulder deposits are found inboard of the left-lateral moraine and maintain a similar elevation throughout.
 Between the lateral moraines, the surface elevation remains fairly consistent, with drastic changes in slope only along the distal sides of the moraines.
-While the moraine crests are easily defined, abundant boulder debris coverage within the moraine limits is suggestive of rock glacier activity or rockfall from over-steepened cliff faces.
-Small patches of modern ice are visible near the headwall but are covered in debris further down slope. - 155 A steep-sloped moraine is found along the southern shore of Triangle Lake, ~1.2 km north of a cirque headwall containing a small (~0.1 km2), debris-covered glacier.
-The moraine increases in relief from 35 m near the terminus to 80 m along the lateral aspects and contains abundant coarse sands and gravels among numerous angular boulders (>0.4 m in height).
+While the moraine crests are easily defined, abundant boulder debris coverage within the moraine limits is suggestive of rock glacier activity or rockfall from oversteepened cliff faces.
+Small patches of modern ice are visible near the headwall but are covered in debris further downslope.

+A steep-sloped moraine is found along the southern shore of Triangle Lake, ~1.2 km north of a cirque headwall containing a small (~ 0.1 km2) debris-covered glacier.
+The moraine increases in relief from 35 m near the terminus to 80 m along the lateral aspects and contains abundant coarse sands and gravels among numerous angular boulders (> 0.4 m in height).
 The peak of the moraine is narrow and exhibits minimal deflation, yet occasional patches of grass and soil suggest the surficial deposits are not recent.
-From the terminus, the moraine curves to the east to intersect a near-vertical cliff face and is covered with boulders, some up to ~10 m in size.
-The western aspect of the moraine gains 130 m elevation before encountering a glacially-smoothed bedrock knob.
+From the terminus, the moraine curves to the east to intersect a near-vertical cliff face and is covered with boulders, some up to ~ 10 m in size.
+The western aspect of the moraine gains 130 m elevation before encountering a glacially smoothed bedrock knob.
 Above the bedrock knob, the moraine continues another 60 m before reaching the glacier.